Rectifier: Mercury-arc

 150 kV mercury-arc valve at Manitoba Hydro power station, Radisson, Canada converted AC hydropower to DC for transmission to distant cities.

-A rectifier used in high-voltage direct current (HVDC) power transmission systems and industrial processing between about 1909 to 1975 is a mercury-arc rectifier or mercury-arc valve.
+A rectifier used in high-voltage direct current (HVDC) power transmission systems and industrial processing between about 1909 and 1975 is a mercury-arc rectifier or mercury-arc valve.
 The device is enclosed in a bulbous glass vessel or large metal tub.
-One electrode, the cathode, is submerged in a pool of liquid mercury at the bottom of the vessel and one or more high purity graphite electrodes, called anodes, are suspended above the pool.
+One electrode, the cathode, is submerged in a pool of liquid mercury at the bottom of the vessel, and one or more high-purity graphite electrodes, called anodes, are suspended above the pool.
 There may be several auxiliary electrodes to aid in starting and maintaining the arc.
 When an electric arc is established between the cathode pool and suspended anodes, a stream of electrons flows from the cathode to the anodes through the ionized mercury, but not the other way (in principle, this is a higher-power counterpart to flame rectification, which uses the same one-way current transmission properties of the plasma naturally present in a flame).

 These devices can be used at power levels of hundreds of kilowatts, and may be built to handle one to six phases of AC current.
 Mercury-arc rectifiers have been replaced by silicon semiconductor rectifiers and high-power thyristor circuits in the mid-1970s.
 The most powerful mercury-arc rectifiers ever built were installed in the Manitoba Hydro Nelson River Bipole HVDC project, with a combined rating of more than 1 GW and 450 kV.